Skin tension

 They pin the skin down.

-But, between those locked positions, the skin may dangle, become stretched and flabs may appear.
+But, between those locked positions, the skin may dangle, become stretched, and flabs may appear.

-Only groom deeply there.
+Only groom deeply along the folds.

 Skin tension redistribution